sidney-eliot/3d-artists-handbook/CONTRIBUTING.md

 5. Now, open a new browser window with the address: [https://localhost:8080](https://localhost:8080)
    Note: If the above commands worked properly, you should see a prompt with this address as a result.

+### Choosing What to Work On

+Before writing anything, please try to familiarize yourself with the [styleguides](#styleguides) below.

+Next, you're free to choose what area of the book you to contribute to.
+Please note however that areas marked with a 🚧 (construction) emoji are currently in development.
+As such, it may be a good idea to contact other maintainers before changing anything in areas marked with them.
+You may also to want put in those emojis yourself to mark areas that you are currently working on.

 ## How Can I Contribute?